Pre-Courant Algebroids

-Note that the Courant--Dorfman pre-bracket is \emph{not} a Lie bracket.
-However, it is a derived bracket, and as such we have the following well known results.
-First, we do not have the skew-antisymmetry property, but rather
+\end{enumerate} Note that the Courant--Dorfman pre-bracket is \emph{not} a Lie bracket.
+However, it is a derived bracket and as such we have the following well-known results.
+First, we do not have the standard symmetry property, but rather

-Thus the Courant--Dorfman pre-bracket is closer to a Loday--Leibniz bracket than a Lie bracket in this respect.
-However, we also lose the Jacobi identity in general.
-The Jacobiator is given by
+Note that we have to take into account the shift in Grassmann parity with the identification of sections of $E$ and weight one functions on $F_2$.
+The Courant--Dorfman pre-bracket is closer to a Loday--Leibniz bracket than a Lie bracket with respect to its symmetry (cf. Loday \cite{Loday:1993}).
+However, in general, we also lose the Jacobi identity.
+The Jacobiator we define as the map

-That is, the violation of the Jacobi identity is measured by the third order higher derived bracket which is generated by $ \{\Theta, \Theta \}$.